 MAPURBAN KTH Stockholm

-MAPURBAN Stockholm will focus on urban inequalities by mapping and visualizing access to important societal functions.
+MAPURBAN Stockholm focused on urban inequalities by mapping and visualizing access to important societal functions.
 The initiative highlights access to cultural institutions and places important for co-presence and integration processes.
-Places where a diversity of people with different backgrounds may be co-present and places where different social groups may meet are of special interest.
-Cities serve as places for diversity and acceptance of difference but may also facilitate and support integration processes and the MAPURBAN Stockholm case study aims to highlight the role of architecture and urban design for this matter.
+Places where a diversity of people with different backgrounds are co-present and places where different social groups meet of special interest.
+Cities serve as places for diversity and acceptance of difference but may also facilitate and support integration processes and the MAPURBAN Stockholm case study aimed to highlight the role of architecture and urban design for this matter.

 Prof. Ann Legeby and Elin Strand Ruin, KTH Architecture.

 Stockholm local actors: TRF (Regional Planning Authority), the City of Sundbyberg, and Marabouparken Art Centre.